 Where are the Hiren Roys?!
 Over the past year we've been running at about a 50% defect rate from Barun and I have had to throw out several instruments.
 This is not to detract from his abilities, he's a great instrument maker however he relies on others to make his stuctures/bodies and his long time structure maker retired.
 This along with non-existent quality control has led to our canceling regular imports of them.
 It's still possible we'll have one here and there but only if it can be inspected before leaving India.
 I hope to resolve this in the future as much I'm able to do but it's not looking good.
 India Instruments in Germany is still carrying them and Musicians Mall/Bhargava(Ali Akbar store) might have a few.
 I'll do a detailed guide soon with details on what to look for including pictures if you're determined to find one.
 The best way to be sure is to go to India and order one and then come back when it's ready.
 Do be careful with websites from India claiming to carry them, odds are they're fake.

 Do you have any cheap instruments?
-With air shipping it makes no sense to pay $300 to ship a substandard cheap instrument.
+With our air shipping only policy it makes no sense to pay $300 to ship a substandard cheap instrument.
 In the rare case that one of our regular instruments gets damaged then we generally repair them and offer them below cost so that's another option for those looking for a bargain but a rare occurence.
 If your sole purpose is to get as cheap of an instrument as possible then we probably won't be of much use to you.
 There are a ton of cheap instruments on the web and you can try your luck I suppose?
-Please do your research though as I've never had a cheap sitar here that was any good and have seen quite a few in for restringing, repairs, etc..
+Please do your research though.
+We occasionally will pick up good local used sitars and refit them but they are few and far between.

 You repair instruments?
 Most repairs are done through Scott Hackleman who lives nearby.
 Scott is a master luthier, fully trained by Kartar Chand in India.
 He's the only person we know of in North America who can make a sitar or tanpura from scratch, carvings, penwork, everything!
 His information/site is within the Rain City site and feel free to contact him directly or through us.
 We recommend and advertise him solely for your benefit and convenience and have no financial interest in the repair services offered by him.
 We occasionally do repairs for customers here who have bought an instrument from us if needed as well but it's limited to basic things like jawari, pickup installations, etc.